 Sticking to the classic mountain bike endurance marathon format of a 10-mile lap and a 10-hour time limit, 10 Under the Ben takes place on the trails beneath Ben Nevis.
 10 Under the Ben has stood the test of time and continues to attract an average of 700 riders.
-Racing in categories which include solo, pair or a quad.
+Racing in categories which include solos, pairs or quads.

 ENTRIES ARE OPEN FOR 2019

 Riders can do as many laps (or as few) as they want in the time.
-After riders have passed through the timing area their lap time is recorded, they then pass the card onto team mates or continue if riding solo.
+After riders have passed through the timing area their lap time is recorded, they then pass the card onto another team mate or continue if riding solo.